eslint-kit/eslint-kit/README.md

 - Changes parser to `@typescript-eslint/parser`
 - Allows the usage of `.ts` and `.tsx` extensions
-- Adds some TypeScript specific rules (for TS files)
+- Adds some TypeScript-specific rules (for TS files)
 - Replaces some default ESLint rules with their TypeScript analogues (for TS files)

 ```ts